Concentrations

 Health policy is a dynamic field comprised of three main academic disciplines: public policy/political science, economics, and organizational behavior.
 The concentration's core competencies include:

-1. Identify policies, laws, and regulations impacting health systems, the delivery of healthcare services, and health outcomes.
+- (HP 1) Identify policies, laws, or regulations impacting health systems, the delivery of healthcare services, or health outcomes.

-3. Evaluate the effectiveness, efficiency, and equity of health policies regulating the healthcare industry and impacting public health.
+- (HP 3) Evaluate the effectiveness, efficiency, or equity of health policies regulating the healthcare industry and impacting public health.

 Concentration lead: Dr. Sara McMenamin